invzfnc/spotify-downloader/README.md

 - Very new releases might not be available on YouTube Music
 - Song matching is based on title and artist, so there might be occasional mismatches

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Ensure your code passes flake8 linting
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

 ## License
 This software is licensed under the [MIT License](https://github.com/invzfnc/spotify-downloader/blob/main/LICENSE) © [Cha](https://github.com/invzfnc)